softcover/softcover_book/chapters/introduction_to_markdown.md

 #### Source code

-Markdown can also formats source code and other verbatim text.
+Markdown can also format source code and other verbatim text.
 Backticks indicate inline code, as in the `def` keyword:

 ```text
 as in the `def` keyword